Updated: Feb 24

-Many supervisors are in positions of leadership because they were high performers in their previous roles.
+Many supervisors are in leadership positions because they were high performers in their previous roles.
 However, to be brutally honest, many supervisors are in leadership positions because of who they know.
-Whatever the circumstances that led to being in a leadership position, if leaders are not appropriately trained, the entire organization will suffer.
+Whatever the circumstances that led to being in a leadership position, the entire organization will suffer if leaders are not appropriately trained.
 While I firmly believe that most leaders are well-intentioned in that they know what needs to be done, most leaders are not well-trained for the job.
 They don't know what they don't know.

 Many years ago, I worked as a customer service representative at a local bank.
-The expectation of all the CSRs was that we would take at least sixteen calls per hour, wherein we would assist customers with their accounts, money transfers, etc. In no time, I was averaging close to thirty-two calls per hour.
-I was good at the job of a customer service representative, which is likely why I was chosen to replace my supervisor when he suddenly left the bank.
+The expectation of all the CSRs was to take at least sixteen calls per hour, wherein we would assist customers with their accounts, money transfers, etc. In no time, I was averaging close to thirty-two calls per hour.
+I was a good customer service representative, which is likely why I was chosen to replace my supervisor when he suddenly left the bank.

 I joined the CSR in her cubicle and was able to settle the problem in under two minutes.
 I felt like a success!
 I walked back to my cubicle, thinking, "I am pretty good!
 I bet that CSR just figured out how I got promoted, and they did not."